webix-hub/gitbook-webix-jet/migration.md

 - You need to add webpack.config.js and package.json similar to https://github.com/webix-hub/jet-start

-If you already has a package.json in your project just add the missed dependencies.
+If you already have package.json in your project, just add the missed dependencies.

 ```
 npm install --save-dev wjet babel-core babel-loader babel-preset-env css-loader file-loader less less-loader url-loader webpack webpack-dev-server extract-text-webpack-plugin